Joshua Tree National Park

 Trailhead Hike Oasis of Mara

-Arrive within the first hour after sunrise — the oasis draws birds and small mammals to drink before the heat sets in, and the low-angle light through the palm fronds is genuinely beautiful.
+Arrive in the first hour after sunrise — the oasis draws desert birds and the occasional coyote at dawn, and the low-angle light through the fan palms is genuinely striking for photos.

 Photos